Online Arbitrage: The Ultimate Guide

 The catch is that opening a wholesale account usually entails having an LLC.

-The fees to have a legal business vary depending on the state you’re in, but look into what it would cost for your state and figure out if being ungated quickly is worth it to you.
+The fees associated with running a legal business vary depending on the state you’re in, but look into what it would cost for your state and figure out if being ungated quickly is worth it to you.

 Too many newbies get on a listing and immediately tank the price of a product.